cyberphor/knowledge-base/cloud/azure/services/security/compliance/README.md

 Microsoft's *data risk and compliance* solutions are organized around Microsoft 365.
 They use Microsoft 365 to protect your data and meet compliance requirements.

 ## Azure Policy
-Azure Policy is a service for managing *resource policies* and *initatives*.
+Azure Policy is a service for managing *resource policies* and *initiatives*.
 Once a policy is defined, Azure Policy will perform the functions listed below.
 Azure Policy can integrate with Azure DevOps.
 * Identify resources that are not compliant
 * Prevent the creation of non-compliant resources